-- PhD, MD, or similar terminal degree - Demonstrated (associate/ full professor) or potential (assistant professor) for nationally and internationally recognized research accomplishments and extramural funding - Depending on the field, evidence of teaching excellence applicants.
+- PhD, MD, or similar terminal degree - Demonstrated (associate/ full professor) or potential (assistant professor) for nationally and internationally recognized research accomplishments and extramural funding - Depending on the field, evidence of teaching excellence

+All schools, colleges, and units on the U-M Ann Arbor campus may be potential home units for successful applicants.
 Primary school and departmental affiliation(s) will be determined by the applicant's qualifications and preferences, and by the relevance of the applicant's research program to school and departmental strategic initiatives.
 Clinical time for qualified practitioners will be optional based on candidate interest and/or unit requirements.
 We welcome candidates who are scientists in any area of concussion research, complementary to the existing expertise at Michigan.
 Candidates with an interest in social and cultural health disparities in concussion prevention, identification, and management are encouraged to apply.
 For further information about the U-M Concussion Center, please visit concussion.umich.edu.